striezel/mouse-click-simulator/readme.md

 To install the program, take a look at the
 [available releases](https://github.com/striezel/mouse-click-simulator/releases)
-and download the installer of the newest version from there.
+and download the installer or ZIP file of the newest version from there.

 ## Version history